jax-ml/jax/jax/experimental/jax2tf/README.md

 involving dimension variables, which are assumed to range over strictly positive integers.
 The dimension polynomials have the following behavior for arithmetic operations:
-  * addition, subtraction, multiplication are supported without restrictions and are overloaded, such that `+`, `*`, `np.sum`, `np.prod` work directly on dimension polynomials.
+  * addition, subtraction, multiplication are supported without restrictions, and are overloaded, such that `+`, `*`, `np.sum`, `np.prod` work directly on dimension polynomials.
     These arise, e.g., in `jax.numpy.concatenate` or `jax.numpy.reshape`.
-  * the division is a special case.
+  * division is a special case.
 It is also overloaded, but it is only partially supported, when either (a) there is no remainder, or (b) the divisor is a constant in which case there may be a constant remainder.
 The need for division in JAX core arises in a couple of specific situations, e.g.,